BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/ffmpeg_fully_compatible/_index.md

     bmf.ff_filter([stream1, stream2], 'vstack', input=2).encode(None, {"output_path": "output.mp4"})
     graph.run()
 ```

+BMF also supports ffmpeg CUDA filters, calling ffmpeg CUDA filters are quite similar to calling CPU filters, except that you need to be careful about where the data resides.
+Please refer to the [gpu filter section](../gpu_hardware_acc/gpu_filtering/_index.md) for more details.

 #### Using Module Capability Directly (Sync Mode)
 User can integrate thoes capabilities of module into their own project.
 For exp. to get a yuv frame decoded, or encode a yuv frame by calling encode()